holistic-insights/Turn-Language-into-Action-2022/README.md

 #### ***1. Creating the Base Datasets***
 To select the companies, we created a subset of 165 from Fortune 1000 Companies list with social media information from [GitHub](https://gist.github.com/mbejda/45db05ea50e79bc42016).
 It was considered to be a meaningful subset, with some of the most important firms in the list of the 1000 largest American companies.

 Then, we resorted to the [LinkedIn API](https://linkedin-api.readthedocs.io) to build our own social media datasets.
-Posts and Comments' data was scrapped from these companies' page on LinkedIn.
+Posts and Comments' data were scrapped from these companies' pages on LinkedIn.

 #### ***2. Running ESG and Sentiment Analysis***
-Posts' and comments' text from the base dataset were analysed using Expert.ai's knowledge models, updating the datasets to include the ESG categorization and subcatogries scores (for posts) and the text sentiment (for comments).
+Posts' and comments' text from the base dataset were analysed using Expert.ai's knowledge models, updating the datasets to include the ESG categorization and subcategories scores (for posts) and the text sentiment (for comments).

 #### ***3. Building Visualizations***
-In order to provide deep and holistc insights, we focused on creating visualizations with *Matplotlib* and *Plotly* for ESG category counts, total subcategory scores and sentiment dispersion, allowing the user to easily compare values.
+In order to provide deep and holistic insights, we focused on creating visualizations with *Matplotlib* and *Plotly* for ESG category counts, total subcategory scores, and sentiment dispersion, allowing the user to easily compare values.

 #### ***4. Creating a Sentiment Predictor***

-Using Expert.ai's pretrained models to provide weak supervision, we trained a model to estimate the sentiment a given post will generate among people.
+Using Expert.ai's pre-trained models to provide weak supervision, we trained a model to estimate the sentiment a given post will generate among people.
 First, we built a dataset consisting of raw LinkedIn posts and the predicted average sentiment score of their comments.
 Then, we fit a ***AutoKeras' TextRegressor*** using the latter as noisy labels.
 AutoKeras automatically searches for the best model and hyperparameters.

 #### ***5. Constructing the Web App***
-By taking advantage of **Streamlit**'s open-source Python library to turn python scripts into shareable web apps, we built a single page app, with two tabs:
+By taking advantage of **Streamlit**'s open-source Python library to turn python scripts into shareable web apps, we built a single-page app, with two tabs:
-1. *Company Scoring*, where users can review a single company's general post, ESG and sentiment performance, as well as compare it with a selection of companies;
+1. *Company Scoring*, where users can review a single company's general post, ESG, and sentiment performance, as well as compare it with a selection of companies;
 2. *New Post Scoring*, where users can write a new post, and receive feedback on its ESG rating, and an average sentiment prediction that the post will receive from the audience.

 ## 💻 Product
 ### Definition